Qodana 2025.1 Help

 pipeline { environment { QODANA_TOKEN=credentials('qodana-token') } agent { docker { args ''' -v "${WORKSPACE}":/data/project --entrypoint="" ''' image 'jetbrains/qodana-<linter>' } } stages { stage('Qodana') { steps { sh '''qodana''' } } } }

-In this configuration, the environment block defines the QODANA_TOKEN variable to invoke the project token generated in Qodana Cloud and contained in the qodana-token global credentials.
-The project token is required by the paid Qodana linters, and is optional for using with the Community linters.
-You can see these sections to learn how to generate the project token in Qodana Cloud:
+In this configuration, the environment block defines any environment variables to be used in the pipeline.
+The QODANA_TOKEN variable refers to the project token generated in Qodana Cloud and is contained in the qodana-token global credentials.

 This configuration uses the docker agent to invoke Qodana Docker images.
 Using the WORKSPACE variable, the args block mounts the local checkout directory to the project directory of a Docker image, and image specifies the Docker image invoked.